-The Western Desert of Egypt is an area of the Sahara on the west of Nile River.
-The desert cosy up to Libyan border in west and Sudan border in south and are barren and uninhabited mostly.
-The remoteness of Western Desert’s chain of oases makes them far more alluring.
+The Western Desert Of Egypt is an area of the Sahara on the west of Nile River.
+The desert cosies up to Libyan border in west and Sudan border in the south and are barren and uninhabited mostly.
+The remoteness of the Western Desert’s chain of oases makes them far more alluring.
 These chains of oases extend from Siwa in the north-west to Kharga in the south.

 The ‘Seaside Oasis’ is a valley near Giza is the northernmost valley that is surrounded by mountains and has numerous springs that have their own mystic to add.
 The people of oasis are descendants are mostly Bedouin tribes from Libya and mostly follow Islam.

 The ‘Inner Oasis’ is the oldest oasis settled between Farafra and Kharga.
 The oasis is a string of many sub-oases and has people who can trace their origins back to Ottoman eras.